 Rosemary Essential Oil for Hair Growth in Alopecia Areata

 Alopecia Areata is an autoimmune disorder that results in hair loss.
 White blood cells of the immune system mistakenly attack the hair follicles, causing them to diminish in size.

 Because it involves the immune system, many people believe that genetic factors are the main cause of this condition.

-However, there is evidence which seems to contradict this perspective.
+However, there is evidence that seems to contradict this perspective.
 One review (published in the Clinical, Cosmetic and Investigational Dermatology) summarizes a 51-year effort to collect data on alopecia areata.
-Surprisingly, only 0-8.6% of the documented patients reported some type of family history.
+Surprisingly, only 0-8.6% of the documented patients reported some family history.

-Since these essential oils are very strong, they were mixed with carrier oils.
+Since these essential oils are powerful, they were mixed with carrier oils.
 The test group subjects massaged the mixture onto their scalp every day.
 The control group followed the same instructions with just the carrier oils.